-In order to properly perform the assigned tasks, the companion robot requires its position to be determined.
+To properly perform the assigned tasks, the companion robot requires its position to be determined.
 Various navigation solutions can be applied for this purpose.
 A commonly used approach is the LIDAR-based technique allows e.g. obstacles to be avoided and land to be mapped.
-An interesting proposal is the possibility of determining the position using satellite navigation systems GNSS Global Navigation Satellite Systems), including the USA's GPS (Global Positioning System), the European system Galileo, Russia's system GLONASS (Russian: ГЛОНАСС Глобальная навигационная спутниковая система), and the China's system BeiDou [7].
+An interesting proposal is the possibility of determining the position using satellite navigation systems GNSS (Global Navigation Satellite Systems), including the USA's GPS (Global Positioning System), the European system Galileo, Russia's system GLONASS (Russian: Global'naya navigatsionnaya sputnikovaya sistema), and the China's system BeiDou [7].
 Such a solution would require a GNSS receiver to be installed inside (on the body of) the companion robot.
-The receiver receives signals from satellites placed in specific orbits, and the companion robot's location is calculated based on them.
-The robot's software then allows the robot to move along a designated route, thanks to the designated coordinates.
+The receiver receives signals from satellites placed in specific orbits, and the location of the companion robot is calculated based on them.
+The robot software then allows it to move along a designated route, thanks to the designated coordinates.
 In addition, the robot would have sensors installed to enable it to avoid possible obstacles while moving along the designated route [8].

-An alternative to navigation using GNSS systems is the solution using the TDoA (Time Difference of Arrival) method which involves the periodic emission of a signal.
+An alternative to navigation using GNSS systems is the solution using the TDoA (time difference of arrival) method which involves the periodic emission of a signal.
 The signal is detected by receivers that are placed in fixed locations.
 When a large group of receivers detects the same signal, the location of the target can be inferred from the differences between detection times.
-The accuracy of this method is approx. 30 cm.
+The accuracy of this method is approximately 30 cm.
 It is not affected by as many errors as navigation using a GNSS signal is [9], but it has a much shorter range and requires appropriate adaptation to the environment [10].